hbz/lobid-blog/_posts/2017-04-05-choice-vocabularies-bibliographic-data.md

 For adding labels and variant names of a resource, we chose the `rdfs:label` and `skos:altLabel` as RDFS and SKOS are two widely-used base vocabularies.
 Typing of linked entities from the Integrated Authority File (GND) is done using the [GND Ontology](http://d-nb.info/standards/elementset/gnd).

-The workflow for finding the right thing to reuse regarding the other data elements goes as follows: We first look for fitting properties and classes mostly using [Linked Open Vocabularies](http://lov.okfn.org/) as search tool and identify which vocabularies provide things specific enough for our purposes.
+Regarding the other elements, the workflow for finding the right thing to reuse goes as follows: We first look for fitting properties and classes mostly using [Linked Open Vocabularies](http://lov.okfn.org/) as search tool and identify which vocabularies provide things specific enough for our purposes.
 If multiple vocabs have fitting properties/classes we apply the following ranking to make our choice.

 1. [DC Terms](http://purl.org/dc/terms)
 2. [Bibframe 2.0](http://id.loc.gov/ontologies/bibframe)